spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

 Option 1: Install from Package (recommended)
 --------------------------------------------

 The simplest way to install SCT is to do it via a stable release.
-First, download the `latest release <https://github.com/spinalcordtoolbox/spinalcordtoolbox/releases>`_.
+First, navigate to the `latest release <https://github.com/spinalcordtoolbox/spinalcordtoolbox/releases>`_, then download the install script for SCT (``install_sct-<version>_linux.sh``).
 Major changes to each release are listed in the :doc:`/dev_section/CHANGES`.

-Once you have downloaded SCT, unpack it (note: Safari will automatically unzip it).
-Then, open a new Terminal, go into the created folder and launch the installer:
+Once you have downloaded SCT, open a new Terminal in the location of the downloaded script, then launch the installer.
+For example, if the script was downloaded to `Downloads/`, then you would run:

 .. code:: sh

-  ./install_sct
+  cd ~/Downloads
+  ./install_sct-<version.sh

 Option 2: Install from GitHub (development)